Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

-Here we prove the inductive relationship for $\mu_{[1,n]}$, but the same proof applies to $\mu_{[1,i]}$ with any $i$ smaller than $n$.
+Let $i$ be fixed in $[1,n]$.
 The quantity we want to control concerns expectations of indicator functions, which are not smooth.
 For this reason, most proofs of CLTs apply a smoothing to replace indicator functions by smooth functions.
 We use the mixed smoothing proposed by \citet{chernozhukov2020nearly}.
-Namely, for $r \in \reals^p$ and $\delta, \phi > 0$, it holds that
+Namely, for $r \in \reals^p$ and $\delta, \phi > 0$, let

 where